zxdb/ZX-Ed/README.md

 #### User configuration

 * By default, ZX-Ed recognizes users "admin" (password "admin") and "guest" (password "guest").
 The latter is a special user with read-only permissions only.
-* To define different users and/or modify passwords, edit file `properties/naviox-users.properties` (either from `workspace/ZX-Ed/` prior to compilation, or directly inside `ZX-Ed*.war`).
+* To define different users and/or modify passwords, edit file `properties/naviox-users.properties` (either from `workspace/ZX-Ed/` prior to compilation, or directly inside a compiled `ZX-Ed*.war`).

 ## License